txk39430/nlp-rnn-transformers/README.md

-Course: Natural Language Processing
+# 🌐 Natural Language Processing – Assignment
-Student Name: Tejaswini Kolluru
+**Student Name:** Tejaswini Kolluru
-Student ID: 700773943
+**Student ID:** 700773943

+---

-1. Character-level RNN (GRU)
+# 1. Character-level RNN (GRU)

-Goal
+##  Goal

-The goal of this task is to train a simple character-level RNN that predicts the next character in a text sequence using PyTorch.
+The task involves training a small **character-level RNN** that predicts the next character in a sequence using **PyTorch**.

-Architecture Used:
+**Model Architecture:**
-Embedding → GRU → Linear → Softmax
+`Embedding → GRU → Linear → Softmax`

-Training Method:
+**Training Method:**
 Teacher forcing, Adam optimizer, and cross-entropy loss.

-Dataset

-The model can be trained on:

-A tiny toy corpus (e.g., "hello", "help")

-A small public-domain text (100–200 KB)

-A custom .txt file uploaded by the user

-Model & Training Details

-Hidden size: 64–256 (default: 128)

-Sequence length: 50–100 (default: 100)

-Batch size: 64

-Epochs: 5–20

-Teacher forcing for stable training

-Results Generated

-Training and validation loss curves

-Three sample text generations at temperatures 0.7, 1.0, 1.2

-Reflection discussing sequence length, hidden size, temperature effects, and connections to class slides

-Connection to Lecture Slides

-Embeddings encode characters as vectors

-Sampling loop generates text one character at a time

-Teacher forcing improves stability

-GRUs balance simplicity and performance

-Transformers extend these ideas using attention mechanisms

-2. Mini Transformer Encoder (NumPy)

-This part of the assignment involves implementing a mini Transformer Encoder from scratch using NumPy.
-The notebook follows the instructions step-by-step and explains each part clearly.

-What the notebook demonstrates:

-It begins by selecting a small dataset of 10 short sentences.

-It shows how the sentences were tokenized, how the vocabulary was built, and how token IDs were generated.

-It demonstrates how sinusoidal positional encoding was added to the word embeddings.

-It implements the main components of a Transformer encoder, including:

-Self-attention

-Multi-head attention (with 2 heads)

-Feed-forward layer

-Add & LayerNorm around both sublayers

-It displays the required outputs:

-Input token sequences

-Final contextual embeddings

-An attention heatmap showing how words attend to each other
+---

+##  Dataset
+The model can be trained on any of the following:
+- A tiny toy corpus (e.g., "hello", "help")
+- A 100–200 KB public-domain text (e.g., *Pride and Prejudice*)
+- A custom uploaded `.txt` file

+---

+##  Model & Training Details
+- Hidden size: **64–256** (default: 128)
+- Sequence length: **50–100** (default: 100)
+- Batch size: **64**
+- Epochs: **5–20**
+- Teacher forcing for stable learning

+---

+##  Results
+1. **Training & validation loss curves** plotted after training
+2. **Three sample generations** (length 200-400 chars) at temperatures:
+   - τ = 0.7
+   - τ = 1.0
+   - τ = 1.2
+3. **Reflection** discussing:
+   - Sequence length effects
+   - Hidden size effects
+   - Temperature differences
+   - Connections to class slides

+---

+##  Connection to Lecture Slides
+- Embeddings represent characters in dense form
+- Sampling loop generates text one character at a time
+- Teacher forcing stabilizes learning
+- GRUs balance simplicity & performance
+- Transformers extend these ideas via attention

+---

+# 2. Mini Transformer Encoder (NumPy)

+This notebook implements a **mini Transformer Encoder** using NumPy, following all assignment instructions and explaining each step.

+---

+##  What the Notebook Demonstrates

+1. It begins by selecting a small dataset of **10 short sentences**.

+2. It shows how the sentences were **tokenized**, how the vocabulary was built, and how token IDs were created.

+3. It demonstrates how **sinusoidal positional encoding** was added to the word embeddings.

+4. It implements the main components of a Transformer encoder, including:
+   - Self-attention
+   - Multi-head attention (with **2 heads**)
+   - Feed-forward layer
+   - Add & LayerNorm around both sublayers

+5. It displays the required outputs, including:
+   - Input token sequences
+   - Final contextual embeddings
+   - An attention heatmap showing how words attend to one another